mtf90/learnlib-py4j-example/README.md

 For the Python side of this example you need to have a working [Python][python] installation.
 The example has only been tested with Python3 - Python2 may or may not work.
-We strongly suggest to install the [`virtualenv`][venv] tool in order setup the Python side of Py4J without affecting your global Python installation - although technically you only need to have the `python-py4j` libraries installed somewhere.
+We strongly suggest to install the [`virtualenv`][venv] tool in order to setup the Python side of Py4J without affecting your global Python installation - although technically you only need to have the `python-py4j` libraries installed somewhere.

 ---